Hackerjedi666/CybersecNotes/ecppt/README.md

 So obviously each cpu has fixed set of registers.

-*General purpose Registers*
+*General purpose Registers*.

-Wherever you see the the register name starting with E (EAX, EBX etc) it means it a 32 bit register and R is 64 bit registers.
+Wherever you see the the register name starting with E (EAX, EBX etc) it means it a 32 bit register and R is 64 bit register

 EAX, EBS, ECX, EDX  is used for general arthemetic operaitons.
 ESP and EBP is used for managing the stack pointer and base pointer resepctively.